r4ghu/IntroToPandas/README.md

 For this talk we will be using the Kaggle's Competition dataset - 'House Prices: Advanced Regression Techniques'.
 Kaggle is a great place to participate and learn Data Science related concepts and it has a rich community ranging from Beginners to Advanced.
 If you haven't created an account yet, please sign up, join the competition and download the data from the following link - https://www.kaggle.com/c/house-prices-advanced-regression-techniques

+## Tutorial

+Once the environment is setup.
+You can run `jupyter notebook` and start following the `Intro to Pandas.ipynb` notebook.
+The **objectives** of the talk are as follows:
+- Get familiarized with **Kaggle**
+- Understand how to use **Pandas** library
+- Cover foundations for data science.
+- **Submit final results** to the Kaggle competition.

+By the end of this talk, you will see yourself on the leaderboard of an ongoing data science competition on Kaggle :-)

 ## Author